 Once we receive your completed documentation we will circulate it to colleagues and partners who can offer advice about how the event can be made as Covid-secure as possible.
 We may also signpost you to other sources of information and provide information about any licenses or permissions required.

-Who decides if event and event can go ahead?
+Who decides if an event can go ahead?

 It is the responsibility of the event organiser(s) to decide if an event goes ahead.